For Nights You Wanna Cook But Don't Really Feel Like It

 The sauce was a creamy Carrot Fennel Soup from Whole Foods on sale that I picked up that day not knowing what I was going to do with it.
 Could I have made a homemade carrot fennel soup/sauce myself?

-Sure and I’m sure I will now that I tried this one from Whole Foods and enjoyed but at dinner time when I had to think of something to prepare, this combination sounded good and turned out to be an excellent choice.
+Sure and did after I tried this one from Whole Foods and enjoyed but at dinner time when I had to think of something to prepare, this combination sounded good and turned out to be an excellent choice.
 (See my carrot fennel soup recipe here)

 The fresh mozzarella, tomato, basil salad was quick and easy and the peas were frozen and just needed to be heated up.
 The whole meal took less than ½ hour and the family enjoyed what they were served.
 A success in my book.